JayWIlsonJr/Notes/class-13/README.md

 5. Create a pull request.

 # setTimeout and setInterval
-Ways to do tasks/functions/things asynchronously at a set time or set interval.
+Ways to do tasks/functions/things asynchronously at a set delay or set interval.
 ##setTimeout(function, ms)
 - This means that 'x' milliseconds from now, place the contained function in the execution queque.
 The amount of time set will not be exact.
-- This can be used to pervent the user interface (UI) from being blocked while a browser is processing.  ex: setTimeout (function, 0)
+- This can be used to prevent the user interface (UI) from being blocked while a browser is processing.  ex: setTimeout (function, 0)

 ##setInterval(function, ms)
 - This means that this function will be repeated every 'x' milliseconds.